 - Add the recommended amount of water but reserve a few tablespoons.
-It may not need all of the water.
+The dough may not need all of the water.
 The amount of water will vary depending on the humidity of the day and the freshness of the flour.
 The dough should have the consistency of sugar cookie dough.
 Add the remaining water if necessary.

 - Allow the dough to sit and “rest” in order to absorb all of the water and loose some of the “flour-y” taste.